cvisionai/Tator-Native/README.md

 -----------------------------

 1\.
 Make sure that the Windows SDK is installed along with Visual Studio.
+    This project uses C++11 features which are only fully implemented on Visual Studio 2015 or later.

 2\.
 Clone the [Qt5 repository][QtRepo] from github.